 Sikinos | A Charming Greek Island

-The relaxing Sikinos Island welcomes you with terraces, low stone fences, and many chapels dotting scenery bathed by the beautiful green and blue waters.
-It’s not a cosmopolitan island with wild nightlife.
+Sikinos Island welcomes you with terraces, low stone fences, and many chapels scattered amidst beautiful green and blue waters.
+It’s not an urbanized island with wild nightlife.
 Rather, it can offer you some unique moments of tranquility.
 Sikinos is also well-known for its wine production, a tradition that started in ancient times.

 The island is between the islands of Folegandros and Ios in the Cyclades.